policing-freeposters/policing-freeposters.github.io/about.md

 permalink: /about/
 ---

-Make our spaces policing free is a place where creatives, dreamers, and revolutionaries can share poster art with others to facilitate policing-free spaces.
+*Make our spaces policing-free* is a place where creatives, dreamers, and revolutionaries can share poster art with others to facilitate policing-free spaces.

 Anyone can submit poster art or download poster art to place in their spaces, apartment buildings, homes, workplaces, schools, neighbourhoods, and so forth.